OrlinKadyov03/ASP.NET-CORE-MVC---Projects/README.md

 ## How It Works

 Simply sign up, explore, and run!
-RaceRun provides a user-friendly experience to streamline your running adventure.
+RaceRun provides a user-friendly experience to streamline your running adventure..

 ## Support and Feedback